tonethar/IGME-230-Fall-2018/weekly/week-03A-notes.md

 <a href="../../index.html">P1</a>
 ```

 And here are *absolute* paths.
-When you are linking to other pages and files that are **outside** of your banjo account, you will usually use a relative path:
+When you are linking to other pages and files that are **outside** of your banjo account, you will usually use an absolute path:

 ```
 <a href="http://www.google.com">Go to Google</a>